About Gray Farm Maple

 Today, remnant fields and stone walls are home to sugar maple (or rock maple), red maple, oak, beech, birch, poplar, hemlock, white pine, and fir.
 Abandoned apple orchards are being pruned to provide valuable food sources for moose, deer, and black bear.
 And wild blueberry and raspberry patches spread in the acid soil on the sunny side of the old pastures.

-We started making Pure Maple Syrup here six years ago with ten buckets and a flat pan over a wood fire.
-This past year we tapped over 250 trees, most on pipeline and some with traditional buckets.
+We started making Pure Maple Syrup in 2011 with ten buckets and a flat pan over a wood fire.
+Today Gray Farm gathers sap through a pipeline system on vacuum and then hauls it to the sugar house to be evaporated into pure maple syrup at the density.
+We have a few favorite trees off the beaten path from the pipeline system where the sap is still collected using traditional spouts and buckets.
 During a good run, a single tap can yield about a gallon/day of sap.

 The sap is pumped out of collection tanks and brought to the sugar shack in our utility vehicle or snow mobiles when the snow is deep.
 The sap is pumped up to a holding tank on the back side of the shack and then gravity drains to the evaporator.
 The sap is boiled in the wood-fired evaporator until it reaches “syrup” density as measured with a hydrometer.

 40+ gallons of fresh sap are boiled down to yield one gallon of syrup.
 Finished syrup is drawn off the evaporator in small batches, filtered and “finished” to the perfect sugar content, clarity, and consistency of Grade A pure maple syrup.
 Grading ensures that you are enjoying pure maple syrup that meets industry standards for sugar content and clarity.